JetBrains/intellij-sdk-docs/basics/architectural_overview/documents.md

 If the file corresponding to a document is read-only (for example, not checked out from the version control system), document modifications will fail.
 Thus, before modifying the document, it is necessary to call ```ReadonlyStatusHandler.getInstance(project).ensureFilesWritable()``` to check out the file if necessary.

 All text strings passed to document modification methods (```setText```, ```insertString```, ```replaceString```) must use only \n as line separators.

-## Samples

-A sample plugin project that illustrates how to work with document files is available in the _<%IDEA project directory%>/community/samples/textEditor_ directory.
-For more information, see [Sample Text File Editor]().